metaphorlism/redux-react/README.md

 ### Redux Slice

-We can create new folder the in the `redux` folder.
-The folder name will depends on the data you want to store.
+We can create a new folder in the `redux` folder.
+The folder name will depend on the data you want to store.

-We will create customers data.
+We will create customer data.

 ```typescript
 // redux/counter/counterSlice.ts